chrisg32/SmartBed_RF/README.md

 # SmartBed_RF
-Project to create a raspberry pi based relay for a 433MHz adjustable bed frame and Amazon Alexa
+Project to create a raspberry pi based relay for a 433MHz adjustable bed frame.